 The whipped ice cream squirted out of a nozzle to make the cones which you buy from an ice cream van, used to contain pig fat or lard.
 Today, filling ice cream with commercial vegetable oils is a common practice.

-These oils are not only industrially cheap, it is also unhealthy.
-Used in margarines, lipstick and detergents, this yellow liquid is high in saturated fat, a known cause of cardiovascular problems.
+These oils are not only industrially cheap, but it is also unhealthy.
+Used in margarine, lipstick and detergents, this yellow liquid is high in saturated fat, a known cause of cardiovascular problems.

 The only good news is that in dairy ice cream vegetable fat is not allowed.
 But this is not the case with anything labelled simply ice cream.